alexanderSolod/CodeMedic/README.md

 ## Hallucination Checker
 In order to fight against LLM hallucinations, you can choose to only include codes that have been validated in an ICD-10 database.
 However, as of right now the hallucination check isn't perfect, and occasionally removes valid codes from the output.

-# How to use

-## App Usage
-- **Input**: Users can input a wide variety of clinical notes.
-- **Code Extraction**: The application uses OpenAI's GPT model's zero-short learning capability to extract all possible relevant ICD-10 codes from the provided clinical notes.
-- **Output**: It display the generated ICD-10 codes instantly upon hitting ENTER or clicking on the Submit button.

 ## Installation